"I have the heart of a young child. I keep it in a jar on my desk."Robert Bloch

 Tropes exhibited in the work of Robert Bloch

-- All Psychology Is Freudian: Jung's name is mentioned, but Bloch preferred Freudian psychology, probably for the wordplay potential (see below).
+- All Psychology Is Freudian: Jung is mentioned, but Bloch wrote more about Freudian psychology, probably for the wordplay potential (see below).

 - Ax-Crazy: Oh yeah.